 Hundt pointed out three issues raised in chairman Powell's letter, which he said pointed to erroneous arguments for the regulations of VoIP.

-The first was concern about emergency services and Enhanced 911 (E911), FCC rules seeking to improve the effectiveness and reliability of wireless 911 service.
+The was concern about emergency services and Enhanced 911 (E911), FCC rules seeking to improve the effectiveness and reliability of wireless 911 service.
 While VoIP systems have had some problems adhering to E911 regulations, Hundt thought that it was odd that this was an issue of high concern to the FCC, since the wireless industry successfully lobbied to delay the implementation of most E911 requirements.

 "If this is not an important issue for cell phones, why is it at the top of the list for VoIP?"
 Hundt asked.